Can You Take Collagen with Coffee?

 The rise in serums as part of skin care routines has seen caffeine serum gaining popularity.
 And a 5% caffeine solution can help to reduce the appearance of puffy eyes and dark circles.
 This is because the caffeine in coffee can help constrict and shrink blood vessels.

-This is what makes coffee so good for the skin, as it’s the visible blood vessels that can cause dark circles under eyes and puffiness.
+That’s why coffee is so good for the skin, as it’s the visible blood vessels that can cause dark circles under eyes and puffiness.
 By minimising them, you can target the appearance of undereye bags, helping them appear less visible.

 3. Helps reduce signs of ageing